 At Dunalley...
 Everyone is unique, Everyone Cares, Everyone perseveres and Together we grow

-Parent View gives you the chance to tell Ofsted what you think about your child’s school, from the quality of teaching to dealing with bullying and poor behaviour.Attendance Policy
+Parent View gives you the chance to tell Ofsted what you think about your child’s school, from the quality of teaching to dealing with bullying and poor behaviour.Attendance & Punctuality Policy

 Dunalley Primary School expects the highest attendance and punctuality from all pupils, at all times.
 We support pupils and their families to ensure that excellent attendance is achieved.
-Emergency Response Plan
+Debt Policy

 We respond to all emergencies by taking the most appropriate action to safeguard all of our children and staff.EYFS Policy 2017Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
 Health & Safety